-But there’s no one-size-fits-all approach to saving for college, and there are some potential drawbacks, including penalties if you use the money for other reasons and issues with financial aid eligibility, that could make a 529 plan less appealing for some.
+However, there’s no one-size-fits-all approach to saving for college.
+There are some potential drawbacks to 529 plans, including penalties if you use the money for other reasons and issues with financial aid eligibility, that could make a 529 plan less appealing for some.

-With a 529 plan, you can make contributions, which grow tax-free.
-Then once your child starts taking withdrawals to pay for eligible expenses, there are no taxes on those distributions.
+Contributions to a 529 plan grow tax-free.
+Once your child starts taking withdrawals to pay for eligible expenses, those distributions aren’t taxed, either.

-Once you’ve contributed to a 529 plan, you can invest the money in mutual funds, which can help you grow the money over time.
-As a result, the earlier in your child’s life that you start saving, the higher the earnings potential.
+After you’ve contributed to a 529 plan, you can invest the money in mutual funds, which can help you grow the money over time.
+As a result, the earlier in your child’s life you start saving, the higher the earnings potential.

 What are the drawbacks of a 529 plan?

 There are plenty of perks that come with saving for college with a 529 plan.
-But there are also some downsides that may cause some parents to look elsewhere.
+But there are also a few downsides that may cause some parents to look elsewhere.